corps-g/asemot_openmc/README.md

 For other ways to install OpenMC, please see the [Quick Install Guide](https://openmc.readthedocs.io/en/stable/quickinstall.html).

+All examples will be studied using data obtained by executing the script `openmc-make-test-data` included with OpenMC.
+This script installs the NNDC distribution of ACE files at 293 K and the multipole data needed for on-the-fly Doppler broadening of resonance-region data.

 Note, installation on Windows is not well supported at this time, and folks without Linux or OS X are encouraged to install a suitable interface for remotely connecting to the off-site cluster.
 One such